dotnet/msbuild/documentation/High-level-overview.md

 The execution phase is simply executing the targets defined in the XML by the user or implicitly defined by the SDK or VS. The order of executed targets is defined using a few attributes: `BeforeTargets`, `DependsOnTargets`, and `AfterTargets`.
 But the final order might change if an earlier target modifies a property of a later target.
 The full executing order can be [found here](https://learn.microsoft.com/en-us/visualstudio/msbuild/target-build-order#determine-the-target-build-order).

 ### Task Host
-MSBuild has a tool called Task Host, that allows tasks to run in a different .NET environment than the one used for build execution.
+MSBuild has an ability to run tasks out of process via the called Task Host.
+That allows tasks to run in a different .NET runtime or bintess than the one used by the build engine for the build execution.

 This is an opt-in behavior that can be used for various cases:
 - If a task breaks the build process it can be relegated to the Task Host, so it does not influence the main build.